Wilhelm Karl, Duke of Urach: Military career

-Typical of his family, Wilhelm entered the army in 1883 and was a professional general by the outbreak of World War I in 1914 as commander of the 26th Infantry Division (1st Royal Württemberg) of the Imperial German Army.
-Until November 1914 this division was part of the German assault on France, and then Belgium, where Wilhelm's sister-in-law Elisabeth of Belgium was queen.
+As was typical of members of his family, Wilhelm entered the army in 1883 and served as a professional officer.
+By the outbreak of World War I, he was a Generalleutnant and commander of the 26th Infantry Division (1st Royal Württemberg) of the Imperial German Army.
+Until November 1914 this division was part of the German assault on France and Belgium, where Wilhelm's sister-in-law Elisabeth of Belgium was queen.
 In December 1914, the division fought in the battle to cross the Bzura river in Poland.
 From June to September 1915, the division moved from north of Warsaw to positions close to the Neman River, an advance of hundreds of miles in the campaign in which Poland was taken (the Great Russian Retreat of World War I).
 In October–November 1915, the division took part in the Serbian Campaign, moving from west of Belgrade to Kraljevo in less than a month.
 The division served at Ypres in Belgium from December 1915 to July 1916, then was largely destroyed at the Somme battles from August to November 1916 while holding the Schwaben Redoubt (Swabia is part of Württemberg).
-Wilhelm retired as divisional general on 5 January 1917.

-In 1917–18, Wilhelm was General Officer Commanding of the 64th Corps (Generalkommando 64) on the western front; his aides de camp included Eugen Ott and Erwin Rommel.
+On 30 December 1916, Wilhelm was named commanding general of the 64th Corps (Generalkommando 64) on the Western Front, taking command on 5 January 1917 and holding it until 10 December 1918 when the corps-level command was deactivated.
+He was promoted to General der Kavallerie on 25 February 1917.
+His aides de camp included Eugen Ott and Erwin Rommel.